Backkevin/My_LEGO_Project/Universal Driver/README.md

 + FULL SWITCH

-+ ONLY INPUT written for PCF8574 but not tested
++ ONLY INPUT written for PCF8574 and MCP23017 but not tested
-+ ONLY OUPUT written for PCF8574 but not tested
++ ONLY OUPUT written for PCF8574 and MCP23017 but not tested
-+ ONLY SWITCH written but not tested
++ ONLY SWITCH written for PCA9685 but not tested
-+ ONLY BOOM written but not tested
++ ONLY BOOM written for PCA9685 but not tested